montielmat/montielmat/README.md

-- 👋 Hi, I’m @montielmat web developer you will find my projects here im basically completly autotidact and im constantly learning my goal is becoming an excelent full stack software developer one day.
+- 👋 Hi, I’m @montielmat web developer you will find my projects here im basically completly autodidact and im constantly learning, my goal is becoming an excelent full stack software developer one day and meet people who have the same ambition as me.
--